Traffic Light System Examples

 TLS Scenario Input

 Input to this scenario are all FOIs claiming to cultivate annual crops on arable land.
-There were 171365 of such FOIs monitored with Sentinel-2 in Slovenia 2021.
-The query written in the top most box selects FOIs that belong to this scenario based on their claimed land use and crop group types.
+There were 171,365 such FOIs monitored with Sentinel-2 in Slovenia 2021.
+The query written in the topmost box selects FOIs that belong to this scenario based on their claimed land use and crop group types.

 FOIs without or low fraction of valid observations

-Very small number of FOIs has no or very few valid Sentinel-2 observations.
+A very small number of FOIs have no or very few valid Sentinel-2 observations.
 These can't be confidently processed with the markers and are tagged as Yellow in end nodes 00-00-03 and 10-10-0, respectively.

 FOIs with low mean NDVI